encannedy/cytoo/README.md

 ## Installation

-clone the repo
+clone the repo and follow the promps once npm is initialized

 ## Usage

-to generate a new readme
+this project is intended to create a readme file

 ## License